 Including eligible customer classes, minimum and maximum subscription sizes and terms, and subscription portability and transferability.

 Portability and Transferability

 One of the major draws for participants in shared renewables programs is their flexibility.
-Participants can move within a utility’s service territory and take their subscription with them (“portability”), or they can leave the program or the service territory and transfer their subscription to someone else, or back to the project owner or manager (“transferability”).
+To provide that flexibility, programs can allow participants to move within a utility’s service territory and take their subscription with them (portability), or they can allow participants to leave the program or the service territory and transfer their subscription to someone else, or back to the project owner or manager (transferability).
 Because these two program elements are so important to consumers and fundamental to shared renewables programs, the Scorecard only awards points to programs that explicitly provide for portability and transferability within their rules.

 Including eligible technologies, requirements related to system ownership and management, system capacity limits, minimum and maximum numbers of subscribers per system, and system siting requirements.

 A competitive market is well suited to ensure the diversity of offerings necessary to accommodate various consumer values and priorities.
 A competitive program can allow a range of ownership structures and management models to flourish and it can also allow for a diversity of business models and product offerings, promoting innovation and providing consumers with more choice.
 Therefore, the Scorecard allocates the most points to programs that allow for third-party providers to own and manage shared renewables projects.
 If a program allows utilities to offer products alongside third parties, extra credit is awarded if utilities are limited to participation through an unregulated affiliate in order to ensure fair competition.

 Including how the rate is valued.
 There is also a criterion regarding the treatment of unsubscribed energy.